yashasroy/courses-yashas-minicourse/chapter1.md

 success_msg("Great work!")
 ```
 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:6ec60c3fcd
-## What did we learn frome the previous excercise?
+## What did we learn frome the previous exercise?

 What was the point of doing all that?
 We now know how many samples and features there are in the dataset.
 Or do we?